AdobeDocs/journey-optimizer.sv-SE/help/using/building-journeys/expression/advanced-editor-use-cases.md

 # Exempel på avancerade uttryck{#advanced-expression-examples}

 Den avancerade uttrycksredigeraren kan användas för att skapa villkor som gör att du kan filtrera användare på dina resor.
-Dessa villkor gör att ni kan inrikta er på användare i tid, på datum, plats, varaktighet eller åtgärder som att köpa eller avstå från kundvagnar så att de kan återställas under resan.
+These conditions enable you to target users on time, date, location, duration, or actions such as purchase or abandonment of carts so that they can be retargeted in the journey.

 >[!NOTE]
 >